Andrew Cuomo: Election

-Cuomo declared his candidacy for the Democratic nomination for New York State attorney general in 2006 and on May 30, 2006, captured the Democratic Party's endorsement, receiving 65% of the delegates.
-Though Cuomo won the endorsement, former New York City public advocate Mark J. Green and two-time candidate for Lieutenant Governor Charlie King also earned places on the Democratic ballot.
+Cuomo declared his candidacy for the Democratic nomination for New York state attorney general in 2006 and on May 30 won the Democratic Party's endorsement, receiving 65% of the vote.
+Former New York City public advocate Mark Green and two-time candidate for Lieutenant Governor Charlie King also earned places on the Democratic ballot.
 King dropped out of the race before the primary and endorsed Cuomo.